COMP2150-24s1/level-design-assessment-Junjing16/README.md

 There are 3 enemies and 4 Spikes there, this is a bit of a challenge, the player will have to run to a good position and jump higher than they can to pass through the spikes without getting any damage.
 After all, this player finally can go to the next section.

+In the next section, player will enter the cave, have checkpoint 2 health and a gun waiting for player to pick up. in the new section there will be a bit more challenge design for player to play with.

+Players will use platform to jump up.
+This part is to let players get a little familiar with jumping, there will be many jumping mechanisms that players need to face later.